jstefanis/solid-robotic-project/README.md

 8. References

 # Preface
-This philosophy of this project aims to the better understanding of the various aspects and capabilities of the robot operating system (ROS) for implementing an rich scenario with  the use of  Turtlebot 2  and the  PhantomX Pincher platform
+This philosophy of this project aims to the better understanding of the various aspects and capabilities of the robot operating system (ROS) for implementing an rich scenario with  the use of  Turtlebot2  and the  PhantomX Pincher platform

 # Description of the problem
 The problem consists of the implementation of a scenario exposing the ability of collaboration